Sengkang Sports Centre: Facilities

 and five water slides.
 One of the slides has four colours similar to the slides at East Coast Park, which is now closed.
-It also has an indoor sports hall and a synthetic soccer field and hockey pitch currently used for practice for the nation's best in junior hockey and Punggol Primary School occupying 12,000 square metres (129,170 square feet).
+It also has an indoor sports hall and a synthetic soccer field and hockey pitch currently used for training by the National Singapore Hockey Team as well as Sengkang Secondary School, the pitch comes up to 12,000 square metres (129,170 square feet).

 The four-storey Anchorvale Community Club is the first community centre in Singapore to be built next to a river and co-located with a sports complex.
 The available facilities include a multi-media room, a tea arts room, playrooms, a large multi-purpose hall, a reading and study area, and a roof terrace.
 There is also space for retail, a riverfront café and eating outlets.

 The indoor sports hall accommodates 12 badminton courts and can also be used for basketball and volleyball.
 Retractable seating, which allows flexible use of the hall, can seat 200 spectators.
 Other indoor facilities include a dance studio and a gymnasium, which is in the indoor sport hall with the badminton courts.

 The sports centre also includes a two-pitch hockey stadium, which was used as a competition venue for hockey during the 2010 Summer Youth Olympics.

 The sports complex is linked to Sengkang Floating Wetland on Sungei Punggol.
 People can take part in water sports and other activities.
 A park connector, a continuous landscaped pavement for pedestrians and cyclists, runs beside the riverbank, connecting all the facilities.
-Anchorvale Community Club has adopted Sungei Punggol under the Ministry of the Environment and Water Resources' and Public Utilities Board's Active, Beautiful and Clean (ABC) Waters Programme, and takes the lead in protecting the natural environment of the river.
+Anchorvale Community Club has adopted the Sungei Punggol under the Ministry of the Environment and Water Resources' and Public Utilities Board's Active, Beautiful and Clean (ABC) Waters Programme, and takes the lead in protecting the natural environment of the river.

-The public swimming pools in Sengkang Sports Centre have started operation from 1 August 2008.
+The public swimming pools in Sengkang Sports Centre started operation from 1 August 2008.
 Located at 57 Anchorvale Road, Singapore 544964, Sengkang Swimming Complex, it is within walking distance from Farmway LRT station.
 It is closed for maintenance on Mondays.
 It has 3 levels of slides: the Speed Slide and Tunnel Slide while on the second level the Multi Coloured slides with a capacity of 4 riders at a time.
 Lastly, on level 3 there are the twister slides with a capacity of 2 riders at a time.